laurells/alx-low_level_programming/0x01-variables_if_else_while/README.md

 2-print_alphabet.c file script prints the alphabet in lowercase, followed by a new line.

 3-print_alphabets.c file script prints the alphabet in lowercase and then in uppercase followed by a new line.

+4-print_alphabt.c file script prints the alphabet in lowercase except the letter q and e then followed by a newline.